 In 2021 Clay retired as a leading trial lawyer in the field of injury claims.
 He was the lead trial attorney in over 250 jury and arbitration trials.
 Oregon lawyers regularly associated Clayton to help them with their personal injury claims and he taught lawyer education courses on topics from uninsured motorist claims to winning claims against drunk drivers.

 Clay graduated from Arizona State University law school in 1973 and received an International Law Degree from a Belgium university where he graduated Cum Laude.
 He began his legal career with a large Los Angeles, California law firm before deciding he wanted to represent “people” not “corporations.”
-He is a member of the Oregon Trial Lawyers Association, the Washington Trial Lawyers Association and has specialized in injury claims since 1981.
-Clayton is also admitted to practice law in the State of Washington and Federal court.
+He was a member of the Oregon Trial Lawyers Association, the Washington Trial Lawyers Association and specialized in injury claims since 1981.
+Clayton was also admitted to practice law in the State of Washington and Federal court.

 Clayton also has been active in his community, including coaching his grandson's little league baseball teams and contributing generously to charitable groups that protect our civil justice system and promote education for disadvantaged children.

 Oregon Trial Lawyers Association

 B.S. - Colorado State University